Using Terraform Cloud with CDKTF Python Projects

 CLI: Export current state for offline analysis and backup.

-terraform state pull > state_backup.json
+terraform -chdir=cdktf.out/stacks/state pull > state_backup.json

 Recovery operations require strict validation before state restoration.
 Never push unverified state snapshots to production workspaces.
 Always pair state restoration with drift verification commands.